naomi-lgbt/eslint-config/README.md

 }
 ```

+## Warnings and Errors

+A rule is set to be a warning when it is something that is okay during development (e.g. using a `console.log`, or not having a JSDoc definition yet) but should not make it to production code.

+A rule is set to an error when it is something that should not occur in development or production (e.g. missing semi-colons, using loose equality).

 ## Feedback and Bugs

 If you have feedback or a bug report, please feel free to open a GitHub issue!